Electro-Tongue Drum Project

 Introduction

-This is a project to build an electronic emulation of a Tongue Drum, also known as a tank drum or a hank drum.
+This is a project to build an electronic emulation of a Tongue Drum.

 Project Brief